canonical/lxd/doc/howto/images_remote.md

     lxc remote add my-remote 192.0.2.10

-You are prompted to confirm the remote server fingerprint and then asked for the password or token, depending on the authentication method used by the remote.
+You are prompted to confirm the remote server fingerprint and then asked for the token.
 <!-- Include end add remotes -->

 ## Reference an image